nilsolav/LSSS_utilities/README.md

 ## Initialisation
 To enable the functionality in LSSS follow these steps
 1. Go to "LSSS configuration" and change to "Adminstrator mode"
-2. Turn on the incubator feature in LSSS
+2. Turn on the incubator feature in LSSS.
+This requires adding `-Dno.marec.incubator=true` to the JAVA_OPTS environment variable.
+There are two ways to do this:
-    1. Set the JAVA_OPTS environment variable to include `"-Dno.marec.incubator=true"^`.
-This can be achieved by adding the line to the  `\Marec\LSSS 2.6.0\lsss\LSSS.bat` file, under the block starting with `"%JAVA%" %JAVA_OPTS%`  above the `no.imr.lsss.main.LsssMain %*` line.
+    * Adding `"-Dno.marec.incubator=true"^` in the  `\Marec\LSSS 2.6.0\lsss\LSSS.bat` file, under the block starting with `"%JAVA%" %JAVA_OPTS%` above the `no.imr.lsss.main.LsssMain %*` line (every time you install/upgrade LSSS you will have to do this again), OR
+    * Setting the variable via the operating system.
+The procedure varies with your operating system and version.
+For Windows 10, open the Control Panel, choose 'User Accounts', then 'Change my environment variables', then edit the JAVA_OPTS variable to include `-Dno.marec.incubator=true`.
+If there are already items in that variable, separate them with a semicolon.
-    1. Restart LSSS
+    * Restart LSSS
 3. Go to "LSSS configuration" -> "Application configuration" -> "Plugins" and tick "LSSS server" & "LSSS incubator"
 3. Restart LSSS
 4. Go to "LSSS configuration" -> "Application configuration" -> "Miscellaneous" -> "LSSS server" and tick "Start LSSS scritping server"